tst2005/loveframes-doc/README.md

 Löve Frames Doc
 ===============

-This documentation online viewable at :
+This documentation is viewable at :

  * http://tst2005.github.io/LoveFramesDoc/